UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-21-team19-trajectory-prediction.md

 Where $$L_{\text{traj}}$$ represents the negative Gaussian log-likelihood for the predicted trajectories, and $$L_{\text{node}}$$ represents the Huber loss for predicting masked node features.

-## Performance
+### Performance

 ![Vectornet performance]({{ 'assets/images/19/performance.png' | relative_url }})
 {: style="width: 800px; max-width: 100%;"}
 *Fig 4.
 Trajectory prediction performance on the Argoverse Forecasting test set [4]*.

 The trajectory prediction capabilities of autonomous vehicle (AV) systems are benchmarked against metrics that reflect their precision and efficiency in real-world scenarios.
-VectorNet stands out in this domain, as illustrated by both its ADE and DE@3s metrics, which demonstrate its exceptional ability to predict the future positions of on-road agents.
+VectorNet stands out in this domain, as illustrated by both its ADE (Average Displacement Error) and DE@3s metrics, which demonstrate its exceptional ability to predict the future positions of on-road agents.
 It boasts an ADE of 1.81 meters, showcasing superior average accuracy across time steps, and a DE@3s of 4.01 meters, highlighting its precision in short-term trajectory forecasting.
 This performance surpasses traditional approaches like constant velocity models and LSTM-based architectures, which were once standard.

 ![Vectornet efficiency]({{ 'assets/images/19/performance.png' | relative_url }})
 {: style="width: 800px; max-width: 100%;"}